Tax Increment Finance Plan

 South Hadley’s participation in the EDIP in South Hadley is to promote increased business development and expansion and retention in the economic target area.
 As stated in the town’s ETA application, the geographical focus of these efforts is the South Hadley Falls Area.
-Accordingly, the town has proposed to establish the South Hadley Falls EOA as depicted in the proposed EOA map:
+Accordingly, the town has established the South Hadley Falls EOA as depicted in the EOA map:

 Diversification of the town's tax base by expanding its commercial / industrial base has been a long-term goal of the town for many years.
 The overall goal of the ETA is to help achieve this goal by capitalizing on the investment made in the ETA, particularly the South Hadley Falls area, over the past 20 years.

 The South Hadley ETA program has the following 5-year goals:

 - Upgrade the visual image of the South Hadley Falls area with a focus on the commercial / industrial properties